- June 11, 2020

 Mental Health Issues in International Students: What You Can Do to Move Forward

 With a growing number of international students with mental health issues and deviant social behaviours and/or suicides as the result of those issues, the excitement of studying abroad is being curtailed to the point that there is nothing left in the world that makes you tick.
 It doesn’t matter if you have just landed here or have been here for quite some time, you will feel down and out sometimes.
-It is what you do to overcome that which shows your true strength and it will set your life towards a brighter tomorrow.
+It is what you do to overcome that which shows your true strength, and it will set your life towards a brighter tomorrow.

-There are several things or areas of life to keep in balance so that you can ensure your wellbeing and while it may sound simple, these are the things, when not maintained or balanced, which slowly and consistently chip away at your mental wellbeing.
+There are several things or areas of life to keep in balance so that you can ensure your well-being, and while it may sound simple, these are the things, when not maintained or balanced, which slowly and consistently chip away at your mental well-being.

 Many students travel to Australia while their girlfriend/boyfriend, fiancé or spouse is back home.
 This separation creates pressure unimaginable and manifests as jealousy, fights or arguments with your significant other.
-Even when your s/he is here with you, this can happen as a result of imbalance in your work, study and social life.
-Staying on top of this lifts a large burden off your shoulder and lets you focus on other things and serve as an encouragement to go on and do better with your life.
+Even when your s/he is here with you, this can happen as a result of an imbalance in your work, study and social life.
+Staying on top of this lifts a large burden off your shoulder and lets you focus on other things, and serve as an encouragement to go on and do better with your life.

 From tuition fees and textbooks to rent, bills and transport, Australia is not a cheap place to study and live.
-When you don’t stay atop your finances, this will cause you a significant stress whenever the time comes to pay your fees or rent or other bills.
+When you don’t stay atop your finances, this will cause you significant stress whenever the time comes to pay your fees or rent or other bills.
 This compounds when you need to earn a lot of money in a short time span.
 You need to plan your earnings and spending carefully so that you will have enough money when you need it.
 Not having to worry about your finances incessantly is a freedom unlike any other in life.

 Staying physically healthy in new surroundings can be tricky but is necessary for your mental health.
-Staying fit is an easy way to uplift your mood and to relieve stress.
-You can find a team sport you are interested in, go to the gym or even take leisurely walk around your block so that you can maintain your general health.
+Staying fit is an easy way to uplift your mood and relieve stress.
+You can find a team sport you are interested in, go to the gym or even take a leisurely walk around your block so that you can maintain your general health.
 This will help loads to improve your confidence, outlook and overall self-esteem.